malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Rectangular selection](pics/map/select3.png "Selection by dragging a rectangle")

+(Note: there seems to be a limit to the maximum number of units selectable at the same time.)

 When a unit is selected, in the right area of the map you can see two boxes: its current status (health and features) and a menu with several buttons, indicating the actions you can make it perform.
 For example, when selecting an engineer:

 ![Unit status](pics/map/status-menu.png "Status and action menu of unit")